paternog/PositronSource/README.md

 ```
 "volumeID", "edep", "eventID"
 ```
-It is filled only if the target is indeed granular (it can be activated through the command `/det/setGranularConverter true`).
+where volumeID identify the single sphere inside the target.
+This ntuple is filled only if the target is indeed granular (it can be activated through the command `/det/setGranularConverter true`).

 Fianlly, the ntuple `scoring_ntuple2` is used to score the features of the particles leaving the radiator or the target/converter.
 It contains the following variables (columns):
 ```